-Compared to the other Babolat power racquet, Babolat Drive 110 is quite lightweight for its size.
-At the very least, I’d call it a middleweight racquet, perfect for intermediate and expert players for its smooth handling and faster shots.
+Compared to the other Babolat power racket, Babolat Drive 110 is quite lightweight for its size.
+At the very least, I’d call it a middleweight racket, perfect for intermediate and expert players for its smooth handling and faster shots.

 The grip type is fashioned from Syntec soft material based on Babolat’s Pride trademark Cortex Comfort.
 The grip comes in 3 sizes: 4 1/4, 4 1/2 and 4 3/8, all of which provide stability and offer the player excellent hold and comfort.